Learn more about the astonishing group of speakers who will share bold ideas, tough truths and jaw-dropping creative visions at TEDWomen 2021.

 Singer-songwriter Rosanne Cash has released 15 albums of extraordinary songs, earning four Grammys and 12 additional nominations.
 She's also the author of four books including the best-selling memoir Composed, which the Chicago Tribune called "one of the best accounts of an American life you'll likely ever read."
 Her essays have appeared in the New York Times, Rolling Stone, Oxford American, The Nation and many more print and online publications.
 A new book, Bird on a Blade, was recently published by UT Press, combining images by acclaimed artist Dan Rizzie with Cash's lyrics.

 In addition to regular touring, Cash has partnered in programming collaborations with Carnegie Hall, Lincoln Center, SFJAZZ, the Minnesota Orchestra and the Library of Congress.
 She is currently artist-in-residence at New York University.
-In 2017–2018, she was a resident artistic director at SFJAZZ and will continue her partnership with them in 2022.
+In 2017-2018, she was a resident artistic director at SF JAZZ and has continued her partnership with them since.
 Along with many other honors and awards, Cash received the 2021 Edward MacDowell Medal, awarded since 1960 to an artist who has made an outstanding contribution to American culture.
 She is the first woman composer to receive this prestigious honor.

 Smita Sharma is a Delhi-based photojournalist committed to representing people with dignity.
 Her visceral images have been published in a range of outlets, including the New York Times, BBC World, Wall Street Journal, TIME and National Geographic.
 Her work has also been exhibited and shown globally, including at the UN Headquarters in New York.
 She is the recipient of awards from Amnesty International, the Las Fotos Project and One World Media.

-Zarlasht Halaimzai is an Afghan-born British writer and advocate for refugee rights.
-Forcibly displaced from Kabul when she was eleven years old, she arrived with her family in the UK at age fifteen.
-She cofounded the Refugee Trauma Initiative in 2016 to help refugees dealing with the emotional fallout of violence and displacement.
+Zarlasht Halaimzai is an Afghan-born British writer and founder of Amna.org.
+Forcibly displaced from Kabul when she was 11 years old, she arrived with her family in the UK at the age of 15.
+Halaimzai founded Amna (then called Refugee Trauma Initiative) in 2016 to help alleviate the suffering of people displaced by war and conflict.
+She is an Obama Fellow and, in 2021, the BBC selected her for its list of 100 Women, which celebrates exceptional women from around the world.
+Halaimzai writes for the Guardian Long Read.

 Professor Francisca Mutapi's research has had an extraordinary impact on the policy, practice and control of neglected tropical diseases.
 For instance, her work enabled 50 million African children to access treatment for schistosomiasis, a disease caused by parasitic worms.
 Her research has also improved the diagnosis of lupus in people of African descent and contributed to the COVID-19 pandemic response in Africa.